Drowrin/Casper/README.md

 The project is currently in very early development.
 Overall structure is likely to change as the project grows.

+## Configuration

+When casper is run, it looks for a `config.yaml` file in the root directory.
+If it can't find one, it generates a default config file.

+Currently, the following can be configured:
+- server port
+- directories to scan for data
+- error log behavior

 ## Development

 To install dependencies